 Please note Liverpool Law Society’s own library closed in 2008.
 There is no law library on site at the Society.
-The following organisations have law libraries:
+The following local organisations have law libraries:

 - Liverpool Civil & Family Courts, 35 Vernon Street, Liverpool L2 BX.
 Contact: 0151 296 2200.
 Access to civil and family materials for court users only.

 - QEII Law Courts, Derby Square, Liverpool L2 1XA.
 Contact: 0151 471 1058.
 Access to cases, legislation, journals for court users only.

 Outside of Liverpool, The Law Society’s Library in Chancery Lane, London has legislation, law reports, access to rare books and historical materials.
 For details, click here.